rene-richter/moderncpp/docs/04_build_and_test.md

 ```
 cmake -G "MinGW Makefiles" ..
 ```
-will obviously fail: gregorian.cpp does not exist.
+will obviously fail: `gregorian.cpp` does not exist.
 Take an engineer's approach to programming -- start debugging an empty file!

-Create an empty file gregorian.cpp.
+Create an empty file `gregorian.cpp`.
 Redo the CMake command.
 It succeeds.
 Building executables with
 ```
 cmake --build .